 Hoffman helped build a volunteer network from that realization, and Compost Coalition’s advocacy efforts grew.
 Ground to Ground came about a year later—through door-to-door campaigns, marketing, and outreach at local gardening events, the word quickly spread.

-Soon the initiative was receiving requests from local cafés, restaurants and even corporate breakrooms with coffee grounds to spare.
-As more businesses signed up to have their coffee grounds picked up by Ground to Ground volunteers or “coffee captains,” a collaboration with the Texas A&M AgriLife Extension Service boosted awareness of the program across the state.
+Soon the initiative received requests from local cafés, restaurants, and even corporate breakrooms with coffee grounds to spare.
+As more businesses signed up to have their coffee grounds picked up by Ground to Ground volunteers or “coffee captains,” a collaboration with Texas A&M University’s AgriLife Extension Service boosted awareness of the program across the state.

-Compost Coalition’s user-friendly site also offers advice for residents on how to produce less waste, what to compost (“if it grows, it goes”), and a map of the city’s community gardens, recycling centers and Ground to Ground participants.
+Compost Coalition’s user-friendly site also offers advice for residents on how to produce less waste, what to compost (“if it grows, it goes”), and a map of the city’s community gardens, recycling centers, and Ground to Ground participation sites.
 “Everyone who has participated has been very pleased,” says Hoffman of Ground to Ground.
 “It’s been pretty easy and goes fairly smoothly.”

-Simplicity was key to getting the program on its feet: While some coffee shops re-bag grounds in coffee bean packaging, for most of the program’s participants a bucket exchange keeps things hassle-free.
+Simplicity was key to getting the program on its feet: While some coffee shops re-bag grounds in coffee bean packaging, for most of the program’s participants, a bucket exchange keeps things hassle-free.

-Meanwhile, coffee composting efforts are growing in cities across the country: in Eugene, Oregon, Fayetteville, Arkansas, and Santa Barbara, California, to name a few.
+Meanwhile, coffee composting efforts are growing in cities across the country: Eugene, Oregon, Fayetteville, Arkansas, and Santa Barbara, California, to name a few.
 Richards says the potential for composting programs like Ground to Ground is tremendous, and she hopes Austin can be a guide.
 “There are gardeners in every neighborhood, in every city of the world,” she says.
 “We’d love to see Ground to Ground spread to other communities, and we’ll help with that any way we can.”